Da sieht man mal wieder, wie das ist, wenn die unsichtbare Hand des Marktes nicht lenkend eingreifen und die Dinge richten kann, die im Argen liegen.

 and asks me for compassion.

-I look at her, and then I smile,
+I look at him, and then I smile,

 And in executioner style,

-then looks at me, he’s at a loss.
+then looks at me, she’s at a loss.

 “Pray what happened, Zed?”

 “I found you out!”
-I cry at him,
+I cry and beam,

 and lift the gun to shoot